 Call the Evening High School office at Maine South at 847-825-7719 from 6 to 9 pm, Monday through Thursday, to set up an appointment.
 During daytime hours, call Tim Pappageorge at Maine West 847-827-6176 (ext.
 5739) or the Adult Education Department at 847-635-1426.

 Cost: Classes are $12 each (books available on free loan).

 Oakton Community College is committed to equal access to educational opportunities for students with disabilities.
-To request disability accommodations, contact Theresa O’Sullivan at 847.635.1759
+To request disability accommodations, contact Teresa O’Sullivan at 847.635.1759.

 Online Flexible Registration System